fkroeber/gsemantique/Readme.md

 The package contains several [Jupyter demo notebooks](./demo/).
 They are providing an overview on the package's operating principles and some hands-on examples.
 If you want to avoid the installation setup effort and explore the notebooks in an interactive manner, you can make use of Binder or Google Colab.
 Simply click on the *Binder* or *Google Colab* badge.
 Doing so will setup an online environment for you with the package and all its dependencies installed.
 No installations or complicated system configurations required, you only need a web browser.
 Once the environment is build (it make take a few minutes), you can choose between the available demo notebooks or create your own notebook.

-> :warning: Note that gsemantique is designed to enable mesoscale analysis of big EO data on common consumer hardware infrastructure.
+> Note that gsemantique is designed to enable mesoscale analysis of big EO data on common consumer hardware infrastructure.
 Still, there is a minimum of resources required when working with EO data at scale.
-Binder and Colab are offering very restricted resources [1][2].
+Binder and Colab are offering very restricted resources [1, 2].
 Therefore it is strongly recommended, to install the package locally and explore it this way.
+>
 > [1] Binder guarantees at least 1GB of RAM, with a maximum of 2GB.
-If you go over 2GB your kernel will be restarted.
 > [2] For Colab, the default CPU is an Intel Xeon CPU with 2 vCPUs (virtual CPUs) with about 12GB of RAM.